 The USAMO is a six-question, two-day, 9 hour essay/proof examination.
 The USAMO provides a means of identifying and encouraging the most creative secondary mathematics students in the country.
 It serves to indicate the talent of those who may become leaders in the mathematical sciences of the next generation.
 The USAMO is part of a worldwide system of national mathematics competitions, a movement in which both educators and research mathematicians are engaged in recognizing and celebrating the imagination and resourcefulness of our youth.

-In addition to providing scholarships to USAMO winners, the Akamai Foundation helped the MAA fund and send a team of four female mathematicians of school age to the first European Girls' Mathematical Olympiad (EGMO), which took place in April of this year.
-All four of the U.S. female mathematicians medaled at the event.
+In addition to providing scholarships to USAMO winners, the Akamai Foundation helped the MAA fund and send a team of four female mathematicians of school age to the European Girls' Mathematical Olympiad (EGMO), which took place in April of this year.
+All four of the U.S. female mathematicians medaled at the event, and the U.S. team tied Serbia and Belarus for first place.

-"Math innovation has always been, and continues to be, at the heart of our mission," said Tom Leighton, chief scientist and co-founder, Akamai.
-"We congratulate these winners, as well as all of the participants in this year's competition, on their pursuit of achieving excellence in mathematics.
-The Akamai Foundation remains committed to helping promote mathematics education among the next generation of technology innovators, inspiring young people to embrace math."
+"Math innovation has always been, and continues to be, at the heart of Akamai's mission," said Tom Leighton, CEO and co-founder, Akamai.
+"We congratulate this year's winners, as well as all of the participants in the USAMO and the European Girls' Mathematical Olympiad.
+The Akamai Foundation is committed to helping promote mathematics education and to encouraging and inspiring the next generation of technology innovators and leaders."

 About the MAA

-he Mathematical Association of America is the largest professional society of college and university mathematics teachers in the world.
-The MAA's 25,000 members include two- and four-year college, university, and graduate school faculty, high school teachers, government and corporate workers, research mathematicians, as well as graduate and undergraduate students.
+The Mathematical Association of America is the largest professional society of college and university mathematics teachers in the world.
+The MAA's 15,000 members include two- and four-year college, university, and graduate school faculty, high school teachers, government and corporate workers, research mathematicians, as well as graduate and undergraduate students.

 About the Akamai Foundation